CN-UPB/placement-emulation/README.md

 2. Start the topology on `vim-emu` as described [above](https://github.com/CN-UPB/placement-emulation#start-a-topology), e.g., `sudo python emulator/topology_zoo.py -g topologies/Abilene.graphml`
 3. Start the placement and emulation with `python3 placement/placement_emulator.py -n topologies/Abilene.graphml -t placement/example-input/template.csv -s placement/example-input/sources.csv`.
 4. You can test the deployment and connectivity as described [above](https://github.com/CN-UPB/placement-emulation#testing-the-deployment).
 5. `measurement` contains scripts for measuring the delay between VNFs and on the whole chain.
-E.g., run `./measurements/measure.sh`.
+E.g., run `./measurements/measure.sh |& tee -a results/1fw.log` to also log to file.

 Note: If you only want to trigger placement without emulation, use the `--placeOnly` option when calling `placement_emulator.py`.